 Airtightness in concrete and masonry buildings

 Energy use in buildings accounts for around 50% of the CO2 emissions in the UK, with poor airtightness responsible for up to 40% of their heat loss.
 A good standard of airtightness is therefore an important component in achieving fabric energy efficiency.
-The benefit of improved insulation levels and energy efficient heating systems is largely lost if warm air is able leak out of a building whilst cold air leaks in.
+The benefit of improved insulation levels and energy efficient heating systems is largely lost if warm air is able to leak out of a building whilst cold air leaks in.
 A mandatory requirement for airtightness has been set by the Building Regulations and Scottish Building Standards to ensure that reasonable levels are being achieved.
-These make it is compulsory to subject non-domestic buildings and samples of newly built dwellings to a pressure test in order to measure and confirm their airtightness on completion.
+These make sure that it is compulsory to subject non-domestic buildings and samples of newly-built dwellings to a pressure test in order to measure and confirm their airtightness upon completion.

 How is airtightness measured?